Relative Paths - Tag Relationships

 - Adding new stations is a matter of copying only the one top-level tag.
 Child tags are copied automatically.

-(Tools are available to automate much of the work when duplicating stations or equipment.) - Tags that need to link together will do so automatically in a parent-child relation.
-For example, the driver will find the port without you needing to select it during configuration.
+(Tools are available to automate much of the work when duplicating stations or equipment.) - Tags that need to link to another tag (linking to Driver tags, Port tags, Alarm Database tags, Publishers, Historians, Style Settings and so on...) will automatically link to relevant ancestors and siblings.
+Direct ancestors will prevail over siblings.
+For example, the driver in the example hierarchy will find the port without you needing to select it during configuration.

 #1 There are many ways that a hierarchy can be built and there is no single method that can be considered "best" in every instance.
 After reading this topic, take time to consider your system and decide on a tag hierarchy that will work for you.